DharshiniSathasivam/TO-DO/README.md

 # React + Vite

-This project is based on TODO ,This project i used curd function to Add New Todo Edit the Todo and update todo and delete todo
+This project is based on TODO ,This project i used curd operations to Add New Todo Edit the Todo and update todo and delete todo

 ## Application Run